Alluxio/alluxio/docs/en/operation/Performance-Tuning.md

 ### UFS block locations cache

-Alluxio provides block locations, similar to the HDFS client.
+The Alluxio client provides block locations, similar to the HDFS client.
-If a file block is stored in Alluxio, Alluxio will consult the UFS for its block locations, requiring an additional RPC.
+If a file block is not stored in Alluxio, Alluxio will consult the UFS for its block locations, requiring an additional RPC.
 This extra overhead can be avoided by caching the UFS block locations.
 The size of this cache is determined by the value of `alluxio.master.ufs.block.location.cache.capacity`.